jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Sweet is the memory of distant friends!
-Like the mellow rays of the departing sun, it falls tenderly, yet sadly, on the heart.
+Good, better, best.
+Never let it rest.
+‘Til your good is better and your better is best.
-- Washington Irving
+- Jerome

-Updated on: [7/16/2022]
+Updated on: [7/17/2022]
 <!-- #quoteEnd -->
 </pre>